Things to Do at Independence Palace

 What to See & Do

-Presidential Reception Rooms
+Presidential Office and Reception Rooms

-War Command Bunkers
+War Command Room and Bunkers

 Rooftop Helipad